from Paradise Lost (IV.222-44)(1667)

 - A Musical Instrument

-- Life of Life (from Prometheus Unbound II.v.48-71)
+- Life of Life (Prometheus Unbound II.v.48-71)

 - Meeting at Night